vlrprbttst/BoxTent/readme.md

 ## What is this?

-BoxTent is a front-end infrastructure powered by [Grunt](http://gruntjs.com/ "Grunt") to build small and medium websites from scratch.
-It incorporates modern web development best practices implemented automatically through a series of automations, performed at various stages of development.

-BoxTent gives you the skeleton to kickstart your next HTML+CSS+JS project, with a common folder structure using grunt automations to perform the following tasks:
+BoxTent is a front-end workflow powered by [Grunt](http://gruntjs.com/ "Grunt") that gives you the infrastructure to kickstart your next HTML+CSS+JS project.
+BoxTent prescribes modern web-development best practices including support for:

-* browser autoreloading on changes (css, js and html)
+* browser auto-reloading
 * Browser syncing across devices
 * images optimization
-* scss compilation with Compass support
+* `.scss` compilation with Compass support
-* js concatenation
+* `.js` concatenation
-* html, css and js minification
+* `.html`, `.css` and `.js` minification
-* css autoprefixing
+* `.css` autoprefixing
-* above the fold css management
+* critical above the fold `.css` management
 * includes

-This workflow may be a good starting point for more complex projects too, but it has not been tested yet.

 ## Requirements